- As low as $225/Night

 The Space:

-Located in the heart of downtown Charleston, this is an ideal location, with painless access to historic sites, eateries, stores and more.
+Located in the heart of downtown Charleston, this is an ideal location, with simple access to historic sites, eateries, stores and more.
 Feel the luxury of living downtown Charleston.

 Other Things to Note: